abrasive/shairport/README.md

 Many linux distributions have Avahi and OpenSSL already in place, so normally it probably makes sense to choose those options rather than tinysvcmdns or PolarSSL.
 Libsoxr is available in recent linux distributions, but it requires lots of processor power -- chances are an embedded processor won't be able to keep up.

-Debian, Ubuntu and Raspian users can get the basics with:
+Assuming the usual build essentials and git, Debian, Ubuntu and Raspian users can get the basics with:

 - `apt-get install autoconf libtool libdaemon-dev libasound2-dev libpopt-dev`
 - `apt-get install avahi-daemon libavahi-client-dev` if you want to use Avahi (recommended).